All Collections

 Introduction

-This chapter gives information on how to use the Readability Quality Assurance feature in Monsido to detect and adjust the reading level of website pages.
+This article gives information on how to use the Readability feature to detect the reading level of website pages.

-The Monsido readability feature categorizes the difficulty of the vocabulary on a website into comprehension and school grade values.
+The readability feature categorizes the difficulty of the vocabulary on a website into comprehension and school grade values.
 This helps website owners improve the experience for their users.
-Monsido provides two methods to choose between:
+There are two methods to choose between.

 The Flesch–Kincaid readability test is used for English text and it measures word length, number of syllables per word, and sentence length.
 The formula for the Flesch (FRES) test is: